gsb2002/analizar-reinicio-script-rhel-suse/README.md

 # reboot-detective
-A bash script to investigate the cause of an unexpected reboot
+A bash script to investigate the cause of an unexpected reboot in RHEL 7,8 and 9